mareep-raljodid/SHREEM/README.md

 # SHREEM
-# Tomorrow Targets — Deep Guide for Intraday Alpha (No Ticks Required)

 > **Scope:** All fields below are **predictions for the next regular session** and are designed for **bar-close decisioning** (e.g., 1–5-minute bars), not tick-chasing.
 > **Convention:** Unless the name says `tomo_raw__*`, prices are **rebased so that `tomo__open = 1.0`**.